nodejs/node-addon-api/doc/function_reference.md

 ### Persistent

-Creates a "persistent" reference to the value, in that the initial count of number of references is set to 1.
+Creates a "persistent" reference to the value, in that the initial reference count is set to 1.

 ```cpp
 static FunctionReference Persistent(const Function& value);